dnizzolo/ski/README.md

 lambda terms and use them to build more complex lambda terms in subsequent definitions and lambda terms.
 Definitions can't be recursive, they're just a way to name a lambda term to make other lambda terms more readable.
-After the definitions (if any) you must provide some lambda terms to reduce.
+After the definitions (if any, they're optional) you must provide some lambda terms to reduce.
 Here is an example of a lambda program that computes the factorial of 5.

 ```
 ONE = λfx.fx;                                    # The number 1 as a Church numeral.